 - Stay Calm and Assess the Situation.
 Remain calm and assess the situation you are witnessing before taking action.
 This allows you to gauge the level of risk and determine whether intervention is necessary. - Know When to Back Off.
 If the situation escalates despite your efforts, or if it becomes unsafe for you to stay involved, it's important to know when to back off and prioritize your own safety. - Call for Help.
 If you are witnessing a situation that requires immediate assistance, such as a medical emergency or dangerous situation, call the authorities to ensure trained professionals respond quickly. - Create a Distraction.
 In a situation where a person is being targeted or threatened, creating a distraction can divert the attention of the aggressor and give the potential victim an opportunity to escape.
 Distractions could involve making noise, asking an unrelated question, or otherwise drawing attention away from the confrontation. - Enlist Others.
 If you feel comfortable, enlist the help of other bystanders to increase your collective influence.
 A group of individuals may have a better chance of diffusing a situation than a single person. - Maintain a Safe Distance.
 If the situation is potentially dangerous, it is important to keep a safe distance while observing.
-Avoid putting yourself at risk.

-- Signal for Help.
+Avoid putting yourself at risk. - Signal for Help.
 If you are unable to directly intervene but want to help, signal your intention to others nearby who might be able to assist.
 You can signal with eye contact, using hand signals, or speaking discreetly. - Report Suspicious Activity.
 If you notice something that seems out of the ordinary or potentially harmful, report it to the appropriate authorities.
 This includes reporting unattended bags, suspicious behavior, or any other concerns.

 Reducing perpetration on campus is important to the Roseman community.
 Roseman University provides training and resources in an effort to reduce perpetration and harmful behaviors.
 All campus buildings across Roseman University are secure buildings with badge access points.
 Each employee and student is given an access badge upon their orientation to their campus.
 Using a badge access system keeps campus areas secure and allows university administrators to track campus activity.
+Students, faculty and staff are also given badge access training annually.
+Active shooter training is provided annually with tips for risk reduction.
 Roseman University has various streetlamps that come on at dusk to illuminate campus areas and parking lots.
 There is a security presence on each campus 24/7 patrolling and monitoring campus spaces and parking lots.
 Unconscious Bias training and active bystander training are assigned to the university employees and students annually in an effort to create a more inclusive and safe campus.